Nobuko Albery: 1987–2002: Japan Amarant Society

 However, after 13 years of operation, Albery felt that Japanese women remained unwilling or unable to take responsibility for their own menopausal health and she dissolved the Society around 2002.

 Personal life

 The Alberys chiefly resided in Monte Carlo, Monaco, but maintained a country house in the commune of Roquefort-les-Pains in Provence-Alpes-Côte d'Azur, France.
-Lady Albery sold the property in 1995.
+Lady Albery sold the latter property in 1995.
 During her marriage to Ivan Morris, she and her first husband's country house was in the commune of Nesles in Hauts-de-France, France.

 Albery is an accomplished linguist, speaking English, French, German, Turkish and Italian in addition to her native Japanese and is reported to speak English with a colloquial mid-Atlantic accent, calling Marlene Dietrich a 'blonde broad' in one interview.
 She also plays the piano.

 Albery is also a patron of the all-female theatre troupe Takarazuka Revue, introducing them to the West End in 1994.
 She is also an honorary advisor to the Jean M. Wong School of Ballet.